View from the North Beach – September 22, 2018

 The key components of our 2018-2019 work plan include:

-• To expand outreach into the community with a new web page and by organizing events (look for our “Celebrate the Waters” in July 2019);
+• To expand outreach into the community with a new web page and by organizing events (look for our “Celebrate the Waters” on August 11, 2019);

 • To develop a management plan in collaboration with the Town, for the property surrounding the swimming hole that is Coburn Pond;